vaibhavkaul69/frontend-vaibhav-kaul/README.md

 ![ExploreEvents](https://i.imgur.com/pQ5LIKT.png)

- ### Access the Events Data From LocalStorage in Browser ###

- *You will only see some content there when you add any event other wise it will stay empty*
+ ### Access the Events Data From LocalStorage in Browser.You will only see some content there when you add any event other wise it will stay empty ###

  ![Access the Events Data](https://i.imgur.com/ew1rub0.gifv)